AT-Publishing/website/_posts/2018-05-29-stability-stablecoins.md

 title: "The Stability of Stablecoins"
 description: "Isn't it just NuBits all over again?
 The utility of stablecoins at the current stage of crypto might be misunderstood."

+hook: "Isn't it just NuBits all over again?
+The utility of stablecoins at the current stage of crypto might be misunderstood."

 author: https://reddit.com/u/karlvonbahnhof
 author_name: KarlVonBahnhof